LambdaGeo/rwh-ptbr/cap06.md

 *** Exception: Prelude.read: no parse
 ```

 Notice the error when trying to parse `5.0` as an `Integer`.
 The interpreter selected a different instance of `Read` when the return value was expected to be `Integer` than it did when a `Double` was expected.
 The `Integer` parser doesn't accept decimal points, and caused an exception to be raised.
-[2 comments](comments: show / hide)

 The `Read` class provides for some fairly complicated parsers.
 You can define a simple parser by providing an implementation for the `readsPrec` function.
 Your implementation can return a list containing exactly one tuple on a successful parse, or an empty list on an unsuccessful parse.
-Here's an example implementation: [7 comments](comments: show / hide)
+Here's an example implementation:

 ```haskell
 -- arquivo: src/Ch06.hs